-Rachelle Palnick Tsachor investigates body movement as an intersection of Arts and Sciences: She uses artistic processes to bring a human, experiential understanding to science and science to enrich and clarify artists’ technique, expression, interactions—important aspects to making theatre.
-She uses Laban Movement Studies and Alexander Technique as her primary tools to analyzes patterns in moving bodies in diverse projects to discover:
+Rachelle Palnick Tsachor uses artistic processes to bring a human, experiential understanding to science and science to enrich and clarify artists’ technique, expression, interactions—important aspects to making theatre.
+Laban Movement Studies and Alexander Technique are her primary tools to analyze patterns in moving bodies in diverse projects to discover:

 1. How does movement support artistic practices and creativity?

-2. What are the effects of movement on people (on our brains, emotions, health, and learning) and how do these effects reveal the significance of body movement in theatre and other disciplines?
+2. What are the effects of movement on people (on emotions, thinking, learning and health) and how do these effects reveal the significance of body movement in theatre and other disciplines?

 3. How can movement arts improve our future interactions with technology?

-A movement teacher for over 30 years, she has served as faculty at The University of Iowa’s Division of the Performing Arts and Global Health Studies, Grinnell College, and guest faculty for The Technion, University of Haifa and David Yellin colleges in Israel, European University of Cyprus, Lesley University in Massachusetts, and Moving Forth in Scotland.
-She continues to teach and develop programs as senior faculty for the Laban/Bartenieff Institute of Movement Studies (NYC) and Israel’s Wingate College.
+A movement teacher for 40 years, she has served as faculty at The University of Iowa’s Division of the Performing Arts and Global Health Studies, Grinnell College, and guest faculty for The Technion, University of Haifa, and Wingate College in Israel.
+She continues to teach and develop programs as senior faculty for the Laban/Bartenieff Institute of Movement Studies (NYC).

 Listen to Rachelle Tsachor on the Labanarium Podcast.
 The Labanarium is an online international resource and network centre for the movement community.
 The focus of the website and network is to explore human movement in all forms, in the tradition of Rudolf Laban.
 Listen to the podcast below: